Brexit: Government reveals plans for UK's exit from EU

 Around 2.8 million EU nationals live in the UK, many of them Polish.
 Around 1 million UK nationals live in other member states, 300,000 of them in Spain.

-Resolving the status of both groups was an "early priority, the white paper said.
+Resolving the status of both groups was an "early priority", the white paper said.
 It indicated frustration with other EU states that it had not already been dealt with.
 "The government would have liked to resolve this issue ahead of formal negotiations," it said.

 While welcoming the contribution of migrants to Britain's economy and society, the white paper said there had been "record levels of long-term net migration in the UK and that sheer volume has given rise to public concern."
 It cites pressure on housing, infrastructure, public services and downward pressure on wages for those on the lowest incomes.